TALLER DE PERMISO

 This phase merges Dreaming and Knowing to position the City of Brownsville and community leaders to build towards the futures that they dream of for the city.
 During this phase of our program community members will make and distribute their own Creativity Permits.
 Additionally members will perform a version of the future of permitting for the City of Brownsville.

-You can read more about Taller De Permiso at the in the Amazing Women of ArtPlace, and Building a Co-Created, Equitable Tomorrow articles on the ArtPlace America Blog.
+You can read more about Taller De Permiso in the Amazing Women of ArtPlace, and Building a Co-Created, Equitable Tomorrow articles on the ArtPlace America Blog.
 You can also learn more about this project at Neta and in the Brownsville Herald.

 Learn more about Taller De Permiso events and opportunities at our Blog page.